stevenpersia/cosynk-desktop-app/README.md

 </p>

 ## Overview
 Cosynk is a place of exchange and sharing for creators, developers, web designers, graphic designers...
 I've made an app with Electron for this community.
-Here you can check website : www.cosynk.com.

 ## Installation and usage
 ### Running the project